sgjsakura/AspNetCore/README.md

 var result = MyDbContext.Query<TopStudentInfo>().FromSql("EXEC [GetTopStudents]");
 ```

-However when you try to executing the above code, Entity Framework Core will tell you that the `TopStudentInfo` is not included in the model.
+However, when you try to execute the code above, Entity Framework Core will tell you that the `TopStudentInfo` is not included in the model.
 In order to fix this exception, you must first include it just like:

 ```C#
 public class StudentDbContext : DbContext